 Our Duchy Original organic eggs are laid by organic free range British Blacktail hens raised in organic systems.
-These eggs are also laid by British Blacktail hens and farmed to the highest standards set by the Soil Association.
+These eggs are farmed to the highest standards set by the Soil Association.
 Under these guidelines, our hens have fresh organic pasture each time a flock is housed and the size of each flock is limited to 2,000 birds which is a lower stocking density than mainstream free range production.
 Duchy hens, from day old chicks, are fed an organic ingredient diet and the birds can go outdoors at 10 weeks of age.